-A - a familiar person or name

-B - a word pronounced by a person who owns a house

-C - a word used for describing a house

-D - a person's name

-6. Ogden Nash began writing short poems when he was

-A - a mail clerk B - a student C - an editor D - a streetcar driver

-Born in Rye, New York, and raised in Savannah, Georgia, he tried but failed to adapt himself to the academic, and later the business world.

-A - He was a better businessman than he was a teacher.

-B - He did not succeed in either teaching or business.

-C - He tried teaching before he finally succeeded in business.

-D - He made no effort to succeed in teaching and business.
+- A a familiar person or name - B a word pronounced by a person who owns a house - C a word used for describing a house - D a person's name - 6.
+Ogden Nash began writing short poems when he was - A a mail clerk B a student C an editor D a streetcar driver 7.
+What does the author mean by the following statement? - Born in Rye, New York, and raised in Savannah, Georgia, he tried but failed to adapt himself to the academic, and later the business world. - A He was a better businessman than he was a teacher. - B He did not succeed in either teaching or business. - C He tried teaching before he finally succeeded in business. - D He made no effort to succeed in teaching and business.